aaditya-pdgupta/OpenCV_project/README.md

 # Face recognition

 Face detection is a computer vision technology that helps to locate/visualize human faces in digital images.
 This technique is a specific use case of object detectiom technology that deals with detecting instances of semantic objects of certain class (such as jumans, buildings or cars) in digital images and videos.
-With the advent of technology, face detection has gained a lot of importance especially in fields such as photography, security and marketing.
+With the advent of technology, face detection has gained a lot of importance especially in fields such as photography, security,marketing, etc.

+In order to work, face detection applications use machine learning algorithms to detect the human faces within images of any size.
+The larger images might contain numerous objects that are not facing such as landscapes, objects, animals, buildings and other parts of humans (eg. legs, shoulder and arms).